radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

-.. _01_user_guide:
+.. _chapter_user_guide_00:

 ***************
 Getting Started
 ***************

-In this chapter we will walk the reader through the most basic RP application example.
+In this section we will walk the reader through the most basic RP application example.
 After you have worked through this chapter, you will understand how to launch a local ComputePilot and use a UnitManager to schedule and run ComputeUnits (tasks) on it.